equivalentideas/open-access-event/README.md

 open-access-event
 =================

-A repo for planning an open access event to be held in Sydney, Australia on Saturdy October 18th, 2014.
+A repo for planning an open access event to be held in Sydney, Australia on Saturday October 18th, 2014.

 Contribute to the development of this event by [joining the discussion](https://github.com/equivalentideas/open-access-event/issues?state=open).